RobotLocomotion/drake/drake/doc/models.rst

 Modelling the shape of an object
 --------------------------------

-To model a shape for visual purposes, use the ``<visual>`` tag.
-To model a shape for the purpose of determining contact between your model and other objects, use the ``<collision>`` tag.
+To model a shape for visual purposes, use URDF's or SDF's ``<visual>`` tag.
+To model a shape for the purpose of determining contact between your model and other objects, use URDF's or SDF's ``<collision>`` tag.
+(While both SDF and URDF use those same tags, note that the structure and content of those tags differ).

 To explain why you might want to define the collision element differently than the visual element, let's explore the different ways of defining shapes.

 An object's shape can be modelled using a 3D scanner, which produces a polygon mesh.
-Meshes of complicated objects contain many polygons.
+Meshes of geometrically complicated objects contain many polygons.
 The detail (density) of the mesh is great for a realistic visual display.
 However when a mesh is used for a collision element, collision algorithms must process all the polygons that are close to the target, which can be slow.
 For these reasons it is often desirable to use something simpler than a mesh for the collision model.
 It's a tradeoff between accuracy of the shape and processing time.

-The ``<visual>`` tag is used in visualization programs like drake-visualizer (in the
+The ``<visual>`` tag is used in visualization programs like ``drake-visualizer`` (in the
 `Director external <https://github.com/RobotLocomotion/director>`_).
 Drake does not process the visual tag, unless you have something specific in your code that will process it, like
 `RgbdCamera <http://drake.mit.edu/doxygen_cxx/rgbd__camera_8h.html>`_.
-Regardless of what program is processing the visual data, the processing time will be longer with a complex visual representation, than with a simple one, but not as much as if it were collision data.
+Regardless of what program is processing the visual data, the processing time of visual elements is generally not an issue.

-In addition to modelling shapes with meshes, you can also model a shape with geometric primitives, such as cylinders, spheres, or boxes.
-The complexity of a geometric primitive is far less than with a mesh.
+In addition to modelling shapes with meshes, you can also model shapes with geometric primitives, such as cylinders, spheres, or boxes.
+Geometric primitives are far less complex than meshes and so require far less processing time.

 In the `iiwa14.urdf robotic arm example
 <https://github.com/RobotLocomotion/drake/blob/83740997e1c893be5d2209563b755cfe84ee1c32/drake/examples/kuka_iiwa_arm/urdf/iiwa14.urdf>`_,